96085/JavaScript/README.md

 # JavaScript
-to show case daily learning JavaScript
+to show case daily learning of JavaScript